Green parties in the United Kingdom: History

 The Green Party of the United Kingdom was founded in June 1985.
 The party had increased success in the 1987 general election.
 In 1990, the Scottish and Northern Irish branches of the Green Party voted to break away and form their own parties, citing differences in opinion on party policy and the growing support for Scottish independence.
-The remainder of the Green Party became the Green Party of England & Wales, of which the Welsh and London branches operate with a degree of autonomy.
+The remainder of the Green Party became the Green Party of England and Wales, of which the Welsh and London branches operate with a degree of autonomy.

 In 2006, the Green Party of Northern Ireland resolved to amalgamate with, and become a branch of, the Green Party of Ireland.

-In July 2018, the Wales Green Party held a vote to decide on whether or not to separate from the Green Party of England & Wales and become a separate party.
+In July 2018, the Wales Green Party held a vote to decide on whether or not to separate from the Green Party of England and Wales and become a separate party.
 Of those who voted, 65% voted in favour of the status quo.

-All three Green parties used to be members of the Greens-European Free Alliance from its inception until the United Kingdom's departure from the European Union in 2021.
+All three Green parties used to be members of the Greens-European Free Alliance from its inception until the United Kingdom's departure from the European Union in 2020.
 The Greens/EFA is the political grouping in the European Parliament, comprising Green and regionalist parties from across the member states.